Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 ### Materials to Prepare

 - Presentation on practicalities of file management and version control.
-- Reflection activity: The instructor might have to bring their own examples and facilitate learns to share their own examples.
+- Reflection activity: The instructor might have to bring their own examples and facilitate learning by sharing their own examples.

 ### Instructor Notes